Business Owner’s Policy

 A business’s income can be protected by utilizing the BOP policy.
 Sometimes a BOP automatically includes coverage for loss of business income that is caused by direct physical loss to a building by a covered peril.
 It is essential for small business owners to properly customize their coverage as they set up their operations to respond to potential losses and damage down the line.

 Having a small business is no cake walk.
 Among several business management functions like planning, organizing, staffing and directing, a business owner is also responsible for the holistic protection of the organization.
 A Business Owner’s Policy (BOP) is the ideal insurance for small business owners.
 You can obtain comprehensive coverage of general liability and commercial property at a bundled rate.

-It is imperative for the business owner to be aware of the inclusions and exclusions of this policy.
+It is imperative for the business owner to be aware of the inclusions and exclusions of the BOP policy.

-The property insurance of standard BOPs only cover the damage caused by certain perils like fire, explosions, wind damage, vandalism and smoke damage while the special form BOPs offer coverage for all risks other than what is specifically excluded so it is important to read the exclusions even if that is to the only part of the policy that you actually read!
+The property insurance of standard BOPs only cover the damage caused by certain perils like fire, explosions, wind damage, vandalism, and smoke damage while the special form BOPs offer coverage for all risks other than what is specifically excluded.
+Therefore, it is important to read the exclusions even if that is the only part of the policy that you actually read!
 The liability coverage provides defense for claims or lawsuits resulting from bodily injury or property damage resulting from your business operations.
 There are also exclusions under the liability section that should be reviewed.

 A standard form BOP does not provide coverage for theft.
 On the liability side, a BOP also excludes coverage for employment practices, cyber liability, employee injury, auto and in most cases, professional liability.